-Currently we have Provider Agreements with ten licensed mental health service agencies, who provide counselors that are either licensed mental health counselors or registered mental health interns.
+Currently we have Provider Agreements with five licensed mental health service agencies, who provide counselors that are either licensed mental health counselors or registered mental health interns.
 We include in our provider agreements that the School District will offer a private space on campus for the agency to work with students onsite and encourage the agency to maximize third party health insurance benefits and Medicaid claiming for services.

-- 1. Adapt Behavioral Services

-- 2. Betty Griffin House
+- 1. Betty Griffin House

-- 3. Big Bear Behavioral Health

-- 4. Children's Home Society of Florida
+- 2. Children's Home Society of Florida

-- 5. Daniel Memorial, Inc.

-- 6. Jewish Family & Community Services

-- 7. EPIC Behavioral Healthcare
+- 3. EPIC Behavioral Healthcare

-- 8. St. Augustine Youth Services [also manages our Mobile Crisis Response Team (MCRT) and Community Action Team (CAT)]
+- 4. St. Augustine Youth Services [manages our Mobile Crisis Response Team (MCRT) and Community Action Team (CAT)]

-- 9. SMA Healthcare

-- 10. Youth Crisis Center
+- 5. Youth Crisis Center